nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Summary

 #### Design Consideration
-Alternative 1 (current choice): Use the existing `updateFilteredXXXList()` methods in the model.
+Alternative 1 (current choice): Use the existing `updateFilteredXXXList()` methods in the `Model`.
 When the summary command is executed, update all existing filtered lists with NRIC predicate.
 Then update the `UI` using the existing filtered lists.

 Pros:
 - Easy to implement